sagemath/sage/src/doc/en/developer/coding_basics.rst

 sparingly.
 It is often better to create subpackages of existing packages.

-Non-Python Sage source code and supporting files can be included in one of the following places:
+Non-Python Sage source code and small supporting files can be included in one of the following places:

 - In the directory of the Python code that uses that file.
 When the Sage library is installed, the file will be installed in the same